Physician assistant graduate Chris Kornowski played a pivotal role in Concordia's COVID-19 relief efforts.

-For six and a half years, Chris Kornowski (’18, ’20) was in the learner’s seat at Concordia University Wisconsin, eagerly soaking up all that his professors had to offer.
+For six and a half years, Chris Kornowski (’18, ’20) was in the learner’s seat at Concordia University Wisconsin.
+Here, he eagerly soaked up all that his professors had to offer.

 On Jan.
-14, 2021, however, less than six months after graduating with his Master of Science in physician assistant (PA) studies, Kornowski flipped the script when he administered the first COVID-19 vaccine on campus to his former teacher Dr. Ernest Stremski, medical director of CUW’s PA program.
+14, 2021, however, less than six months after graduating with his Master of Science in physician assistant (PA) studies, Kornowski flipped the script when he administered the first COVID-19 vaccine on campus.
+The recipient of the vaccine was his former teacher Dr. Ernest Stremski, medical director of CUW’s PA program.

 That day marked a historic moment for the university.
-After nearly a full year of disruption from the coronavirus pandemic, Concordia’s Mequon campus received its first allotment of the vaccine, symbolically marking the start of a slow-but-sure return to normal.
+After nearly a full year of disruption from the coronavirus pandemic, Concordia’s Mequon campus received its first allotment of the vaccine.
+This symbolically marked the start of a slow-but-sure return to normal.
 Following the inaugural vaccine clinic, the university’s Student Health Center continues to oversee the administration of vaccines according to state guidelines.

-Kornowski joined the CUW Student Health Center team as a part-time COVID-19 response coordinator for the 2020–21 academic year.
-He was one of nine on the CUW Student Health Center team who spearheaded unprecedented efforts to keep students healthy and the university safely open throughout the fall 2020 semester and beyond.
+Kornowski joined the CUW Student Health Center team in summer 2020 as a part-time COVID-19 response coordinator for the 2020–21 academic year.
+He served as one of nine on the CUW Student Health Center team.
+This team spearheaded unprecedented efforts to keep students healthy.
+They also worked to keep the university safely open throughout the fall 2020 semester and beyond.

 “At first when I graduated, I thought that was the end of my Concordia journey,” said Kornowski.
 “As I look back today, I realize God put me right where I needed to be.
 It’s been the perfect way to bridge the gap between me graduating and finding a position as a full-time health care provider.”

-It has also been the continuation of an overwhelmingly positive Concordia experience for Kornowski.
+It was also the continuation of an overwhelmingly positive Concordia experience for Kornowski.

-Learn more about CUW’s PA program at cuw.edu/pa.
+Learn more about CUW’s Physician’s Assistant program at cuw.edu/pa.

 — This story is written by Kali Thiel, director of university communications for Concordia University Wisconsin and Ann Arbor.
 She may be reached at email@example.com or 262-243-2149.